Hedione

 Master perfumer Arcadi Boix Camps wrote of hedione ‘the compound that without a doubt has most influenced modern perfumery and has allowed the great artists to develop their ideas with inspiration… it has become famous because it gives to compositions a delicate, fresh, smooth, radiant, warm, elegant character that blends well with all kinds of perfumes from floral-citrics to woody, chypre and oriental.’
 Today, it’s fame is cemented in science as well as art, a true icon of both worlds.

-The material has a fairly quiet odour by itself.
+For those not familiar with Hedione, the raw material would appear to have a fairly quiet odour by itself.
 It is a middle note molecule, almost undetectable from the bottle and best appreciated after appropriate dilution or when incorporated into a blend.

 Reviews